arthurgassner/swissenergy-frontend/docs/deployment.md

 How can we access our newly-created VPS?

 During the renting-out process, the VPS provider -- here Infomaniak -- gave us a private/public SSH key pair.
-Knowing its private key, I can authenticate myself to our remote machine and hence access it -- through SSH -- over the internet.
+Knowing the private key, I can authenticate myself to our remote machine and hence access it -- through SSH -- over the internet.

 ```bash title="SSH into our VPS"
 ssh -i ~/<PATH_TO_VPS_PRIVATE_KEY> <USER_REMOTE_MACHINE>@<IP_REMOTE_MACHINE>